Species Introduction

 Feeding & Nutrition

-Feeding your Least Rasbora a balanced and varied diet is crucial for their health and vitality.
-These fish are omnivorous and thrive on a diet that includes high-quality flake food, micro-pellets, and live or frozen foods such as brine shrimp, daphnia, and bloodworms.
-A well-rounded diet will enhance their coloration and promote healthy growth.
-It is recommended to feed them small amounts two to three times a day, ensuring that they consume all the food within a few minutes to prevent overfeeding and water quality issues.
-Additionally, incorporating vegetable matter such as spirulina flakes or blanched greens can provide essential nutrients and promote digestive health.
+Feeding your Least Rasbora a balanced diet is essential for their growth, coloration, and overall health.
+These fish are omnivorous and will thrive on a varied diet that includes high-quality flake food, micro-pellets, and live or frozen foods such as daphnia, brine shrimp, and bloodworms.
+It is recommended to feed them small amounts 2-3 times a day, ensuring that they consume all food within a few minutes to prevent water quality issues.
+A well-rounded diet will not only enhance their vibrant colors but also support their immune system and longevity in your aquarium.
+Additionally, incorporating plant-based foods like spirulina can provide essential nutrients and promote digestive health.

 Compatibility Guide